Abri de Buys

 Email: jm.moonsamy@saeon.nrf.ac.za

-She obtained her PhD from the Global Change Institute at Wits University under the supervision of Prof Bob Scholes, where she looked at the role of thicket vegetation in the provision of ecosystem services and the ecophysiology of Portulacria afra (or spekboom) in driving energy, carbon and water exchange at different scales.
-Kathleen has an enduring fondness for the thicket biome, while currently being based in the beautiful northern Drakensberg.
+She obtained her PhD from the Global Change Institute at Wits University under the supervision of Prof. Bob Scholes, where she looked at the role of thicket vegetation in the provision of ecosystem services and the ecophysiology of Portulacaria afra (or spekboom) in driving energy, carbon and water exchange at different scales.
+Kathleen has an enduring love for the thicket biome, and with her role for EFTEON is lucky to be based in the beautiful northern Drakensberg.

 Email: kg.smart@saeon.nrf.ac.za